Hongdongni1/PEAR-Lab-pilot/_pages/about.md

 layout: about
 title: Home
 permalink: / # indicates this page is the [Home] page
-subtitle: Puberty, Environment, and Adolescent Resilience
+subtitle: The Puberty, Environment, and Adolescent Resilience (PEAR) Lab

 profile: